mom chastising daughter

 6. Over Analyzing and Deflecting Compliments

 A critical parent may also instill in their children a need to overanalyze everything, leading to self-doubt or questioning the motives of others.
 You may find yourself wondering if someone who complimented you was being sincere.
-Oftentimes, even choosing to deflect the compliment with self-criticism.
+Oftentimes, even choose to deflect the compliment with self-criticism.
 You may read into what others say, and whether or not they meant something else instead.

 7. Depression and Competitiveness